 Exercises to try at home

-Remember the latest updates are that you can still go outside once a day to exercise.
-If you are well, you can go out alone or with members of your household to walk or run in your local area.
+If you are feeling well, you can go out alone or with members of your household to walk or run in your local area.
 Make sure to follow the latest official advice on social distancing – which means staying more than two metres from others.
 If you want to make it more interesting, you could try the Active 10 app.
 It helps to promote brisk walking to get your heart pumping, supporting you to monitor and gradually increase your brisk walking levels over time.

 The NHS have some great at home workouts to try, ranging from 10 minute workouts to muscle-strengthening challenges.
 They also have a workout specifically for wheelchair users.
 Click here to access the free NHS at home workouts.
 They also have some video workouts which are easy to follow.